eventfully-engineered/fdb-java-eventstore/README.md

 Globally ordered based time
 Global / [versionstamp] /

-Value is pointer to an event in the stream subspace stored in the format of <event number>@<stream id>
+Global subspace tuple value is a pointer to an event in the stream subspace stored in the format of `<event number>@<stream id>`.
+When reading from the global subspace via the `readAll*` methods we resolve the pointer and return the message from the stream subspace

 ### Stream Subspace